Teaching Jobs in the UK

-Talking CV is a great way for Overseas Teachers to show London schools what they have to offer from the comfort of their home or favourite café!
+Talking CV is a great way for Overseas Teachers to show UK schools what they have to offer from the comfort of their home or favourite café!

 Here is the layout we suggest Overseas Teachers follow.